 Liquidity, in business, means the ability to pay when due.
 Liquidity and bankruptcy are on the same number line but on two opposite ends.
 Therefore, it is in the business’s best interest to keep the Liquidity-Bankruptcy indicator on the side of liquidity.
 We should strike a balance because low liquidity poses the risk of bankruptcy, and on the other hand, too high liquidity indicates inefficient cash management.
-Therefore, in this article, we will be reading about various methods of effective cash management.

 The best tool to measure liquidity is liquidity ratios such as the current ratio, acid-test ratio, or quick ratio.
 Keeping these ratios optimized will automatically improve the company’s liquidity position.
 An appropriate liquidity ratio is one of the eligibility requirements for short-term loans.